Osceola Archer: Personal life

-Born to a life insurance executive in Albany, Georgia, Adams was of European, Native American, and African-American heritage.
+Born to a life insurance executive in Albany, Georgia, Adams was of European, Native American, and Black American heritage.
 She attended schools in Albany, Georgia including Albany Normal School, a predecessor to Albany State University, and then attended Fisk University's Preparatory School.
 She graduated from Howard University in 1913.
 More than 20 years later, at the urging of her husband, she went back to school for a master's degree in dramatic studies at New York University, graduating in 1936.
 Four years later, he died, and she returned to the theatre full time.